AlexFedotovqq/TradeCoin/README.md

 ![photo_2023-01-28_21-56-55](https://user-images.githubusercontent.com/88692544/215295626-88a3456a-5543-4c6e-af70-a6b4ea65dc5b.jpg)

-TradeCoin is a decentralized protocol for automated token exchange on Mina compatible blockchains
+TradeCoin is a decentralized protocol for automated token exchange on Mina

 ## What it does